Advice to Reduce the Likelihood of a Winter-Weather Loss

 Recommendation: Update or service your roof as it ages.
 Depending on your roof type, the best line of defense is an uncompromised water membrane.
 The membrane, which is located between the shingles and sheathing, prevents water from leaking through your roof.
 Schedule a roof inspection before the winter season begins to check for possible weak spots in the water membrane, to replace damaged shingles and to have your gutters cleaned.
 If you have a slate roof, get it serviced at least once a year to replace cracked or flaking tiles that would allow leaks.
 If you plan to build a new home in the future, consider installing an ice water shield along the edges of your roof.

 Snow accumulation and temperature fluctuation.
-More than half of PURE's ice dam claims during the winter of 2015 were reported in Massachusetts, likely due to the higher volume of snow and temperature fluctuations that occurred there.
+The average cost of damage caused by an ice dam is $37,000.
+Similar to pipe bursts, this cost increases when a home is unoccupied and averages $55,000.
 Constant fluctuation between freezing and warming temperatures, along with the accumulation of snow on roofs, greatly increases the chances that an ice dam will develop.

 Recommendation: After a considerable snowfall, hire a professional to rake the excess snow off your roof and remove ice dams.
 Consider installing heated cables in your gutters and downspouts to prevent ice dams from forming, and have a contractor inspect the insulation in the attic to avoid heat loss.